Cougars vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Houston vs. Auburn: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 1 seed from the Midwest Region bracket, the Houston Cougars (32-3), face the No. 9 seed Auburn Tigers (21-12) on Saturday with a spot in the Sweet 16 of the NCAA Tournament on the line.
-Houston has been installed as a 5.5-point favorite to win this second round matchup, which starts at 7:10 PM on TBS.
-The point total in the matchup is set at 131.5.
+The No. 1 seed Houston Cougars (32-3) are 5.5-point favorites to advance to the Sweet 16 of the NCAA Tournament when they face the No. 9 seed Auburn Tigers (21-12) on Saturday at 7:10 PM on TBS.
+The over/under is set at 132.5 for the matchup.

 Houston vs. Auburn Odds & Info